 Darrell’s primary focus is in pastoral training and church leadership development.
 He works both with pastors, as well as those studying to be pastors and church leaders.
-Laura Lee is responsible for overseeing the administrative details for the short-term mission teams that come to Rwanda.
+Laura Lee is responsible for overseeing the administrative details for the SENT teams that come to Rwanda.

 Darrell is from Moncton, New Brunswick.
 Laura Lee is from Pugwash, Nova Scotia.
 After attending CBM’s Conference on Overseas Ministries in January 2002, Darrell and Laura Lee felt that God was saying “now is the time” to move toward fulfilling the call to overseas ministry that both have felt since childhood.
-The Bustins have two children, Bronwyn (now studying in Canada) and Caleb.
+The Bustins have two children, Bronwyn and Caleb (now studying in Canada).

 Latest Ministry Updates

 In February, a team of eight people arrived in Kigali from Grande Prairie, Alberta.
 They were to be in Rwanda for 19 days, but this was not a holiday.
 They were a Short Term Ministry team (STM) whose members had travelled a long way from home in order to Serve and Learn.
 They are from two churches—McLaurin Baptist Church and Webster Community Church—which have been in a STEP* partnership with Rwanda since 2006.
 The team was a mixture of returnees (for two of them, this was their fifth visit) and first timers.
 For the two of us, this